Booking Tips for Holiday Cruises

-- Wait for the right flight.
-Booking a flight can sometimes be tricky.
-You’ve most likely booked your cruise a year or so prior to the departure date; flights are not necessarily going to be available that early.
-You need to juggle your flight purchase between being too early to avoid any flights being cancelled or rearranged and too late to avoid overspending for the tickets.
+Booking a holiday flight is tricky.
+You’ve likely booked your cruise months before the departure date; flights are not necessarily going to be available that early.
+You need to juggle your flight purchase between being too soon to avoid any flights being canceled or rearranged and too late to prevent overspending for the tickets.

 The Caribbean, Mexican Riviera and Mediterranean are popular destinations for this time of the year.
 And now, with the increasing popularity of river cruises, you may even be able to find a European destination that catches your eye, perhaps one that pops into a Christmas market or two,